fybrik/fybrik/site/docs/samples/dashboard-sample.md

 - A backend data service, which provides the mock container data for the dashboard.
 - A [fybrik module](https://github.com/fybrik/fogProtect-dashboard-sample/tree/main/rest-read-module),
 responsible for intercepting HTTP requests sent from a user trying to read or write data.
 - A dashboard application, which performs HTTP requests and displays the responses for the user.
-While it is out of the scope of this application to actually provide a Java Web Token (JWT) for user authentication of the dashboard login, we emulate this step by generating role-based queries with the JWT embedded in the header.
+While it is out of the scope of this sample application to actually provide a Java Web Token (JWT) for user authentication of the dashboard login, we emulate this step by generating role-based queries with the JWT embedded in the header.

 For a more detailed description of the implementation visit [fogProtect-dashboard-sample](https://github.com/fybrik/fogProtect-dashboard-sample/tree/main).